sivahuang77/citrux-cli/docs/cli/model-routing.md

 ## Model routing

-Gemini CLI includes a model routing feature that automatically switches to a fallback model in case of a model failure.
+Citrux CLI includes a model routing feature that automatically switches to a fallback model in case of a model failure.
 This feature is enabled by default and provides resilience when the primary model is unavailable.